rylanpeng/rylanpeng.dev/docs/posts/jetson-orin-nano/deep-dive/1-what-is-initrd.md

 ---

-## What Is Inside Jetson initrd?
+## What is inside initrd?

 On Jetson, `/boot/initrd` is a gzipped `cpio` archive.
-NVIDIA defines which files go into it via configuration lists in:
+The files included in the initrd are specified via configuration lists in:

 ```bash
 /etc/nv-update-initrd/list.d/